TalonGrayson/hero-ogler/README.md

 - Once everything is installed, if you want to capture something, just run HeroOgler.bat
 - If HeroOgler detects an issue with your OGLE setup, it will try to fix it.
 - Once you're in the game, use Shift + Ctrl + L to capture the frame
+- You'll find `ogle.obj` in your Homecoming root folder

 ### For the Brave
 Feel free to tweak the `gliConfig.ini` file in `[your Homecoming folder]\bin\win64\live`.
 If things stop working, you can just delete it.
 Next time you run HeroOgler, the default `gliConfig.ini` will be reinstated.